tarantool/doc/doc/book/box/data_model.rst

       ---
       ...

-* Tuple and constraint name for tuple constraints.
+* The tuple and the constraint name for tuple constraints.

   .. code-block:: tarantoolsession